Accelerator site programme

 - NHS Lothian are focusing on Dermatology, CAMHS and Urology, and

 - NHS Tayside are focusing on Colorectal, Gynaecology and Urology.

 Access QI was paused between March and June 2020 due to COVID-19.
-In July 2020 we restarted work with NHS Grampian and NHS Tayside.
+In July 2020 we restarted work with NHS Grampian and NHS Tayside, due to COVID-19 pressures NHS Lothian were not able to return to the programme.
 In response to COVID-19, the aim of the programme expanded to include using a QI approach to remobilise elective care pathways.

 The Accelerator site programme is restarting as NHS boards remobilise their routine elective care services.
 NHS Grampian will continue to focus on using QI to improve three elective care pathways.
 NHS Tayside have changed their local project to focus on using a QI approach to test and rapidly spread a systemic mechanism towards safely remobilising all their elective care services.
-(Published 24 July 2020)
+Due to COVID-19 pressures NHS Lothian were not able to return to the programme (Published 24 July 2020)

 Unfortunately the Accelerator site programme has been suspended due to COVID-19.
 We look forward to restarting the programme at a more suitable time in the future.
 (Published 20 March 2020)

 The first Access QI learning session took place on 3 March, where our accelerator sites came together to share learning and discuss challenges and successes.
 Continue reading...
 (Published 17 March 2020)

 The first Project Surgery took place virtually on 29 January.
 The Access QI team, and delegates from NHS Grampian, NHS Lothian, and NHS Tayside discussed the revised measurement guide and how they will be reporting their collected data on key outcome measures.
 The accelerator sites also provided an update on the work that is taking place within the pathways.
 (Published 30 January 2019)